barebox/barebox/Documentation/user/bootchooser.rst

 - Reboot.
 - If necessary update the now inactive, not yet updated boot target the same way.

-One way of updating systems is using RAUC_ which integrates well with the *bootchooser* in barebox.
+One way of updating systems is using RAUC_ which integrates well with *bootchooser* in barebox.

 .. _RAUC: https://rauc.readthedocs.io/en/latest/